Regenerative Medicine for Orthopedic Conditions: What It Is, How It Works, and What UK Patients Should Know

 Sometimes it may help delay surgery or improve symptoms in selected patients, especially earlier in the disease course.
 It does not remove the need for surgery in every case.

-Is it available on the NHS?
+Is regenerative medicine available on the NHS?

 What is the best regenerative treatment for tendon pain?